TranNhatTan14/Obsidian/Data/Hands-On Graph Neural Networks Using Python.md

 #### Graph datasets

 The Cora dataset represents a networks of 2,708 publications, where each connection is a reference.
 Each publication is described as a binary vector of 1,433 unique words, where 0 and 1 indicate the absence or presence of the corresponding word, respectively.
-This representation is also called a binary bag of words in [[Natural Language Processing]].
+This representation is also called a binary bag of words in Natural Language Processing.
 Our goal is to classify each node into one of senven categories

 ### Classifying nodes with vanilla graph neural networks